mozilla/Bugzilla-ETL/README.md

 Does it Work?
 --------------

 The initial ETL will take over two hours.
-If you want a quicker test to confirm your configuration is correct, use "--quick" argument on the command line.
+If you want a quicker test to confirm your configuration is correct, use "--reset --quick" arguments on the command line.
 This will limit ETL to the first 1000, and last 1000 bugs.

-    ```pypy .\bzETL\bz_etl.py --settings=settings.json --quick```
+    ```pypy .\bzETL\bz_etl.py --settings=settings.json --reset --quick```

 Developer Installation